UlordChain/go-ipfs/docs/experimental-features.md

 master, 0.4.7

 ### How to enable
-Generate a pre-shared-key using [ipfs-swarm-key-gen](https://github.com/Kubuxu/go-ipfs-swarm-key-gen)):
+Generate a pre-shared-key using [udfs-swarm-key-gen](https://github.com/Kubuxu/go-udfs-swarm-key-gen)):
 ```
-go get github.com/Kubuxu/go-ipfs-swarm-key-gen/ipfs-swarm-key-gen
+go get github.com/Kubuxu/go-udfs-swarm-key-gen/udfs-swarm-key-gen
-ipfs-swarm-key-gen > ~/.ipfs/swarm.key
+udfs-swarm-key-gen > ~/.udfs/swarm.key
 ```

-To join a given private network, get the key file from someone in the network and save it to `~/.ipfs/swarm.key` (If you are using a custom `$IPFS_PATH`, put it in there instead).
+To join a given private network, get the key file from someone in the network and save it to `~/.udfs/swarm.key` (If you are using a custom `$UDFS_PATH`, put it in there instead).

 When using this feature, you will not be able to connect to the default bootstrap